 ATTN: Strata Managers – A Note on Combustible Cladding

-Appointed to act as an administrator on behalf of the Owners Corporation, Strata Managers are responsible for arranging maintenance works, securing adequate insurance, building projects, valuations and bookkeeping.
+Appointed to act as an administrator on behalf of the Owners Corporation, Strata Managers are responsible for arranging maintenance works, securing adequate insurance, building projects, valuations, and bookkeeping.
 The sheer scope of a Strata Manager’s role presents many exposures for insurers to consider, with the non-disclosure of combustible cladding at the forefront of their concerns.
 An omission of this magnitude could lead to a sizeable claim brought against the Strata Manager’s PI policy by the Owners Corporation, in the event that a claim is declined by its insurer.
 To help combat this exposure, and allow insurers to continue providing cover, a non-compliant external cladding exclusion is now applied as standard on most policies.
 This includes other professions and industries such as PI policies for engineers and architects.
-The general intent of the exclusion is to highlight there is no coverage for claims arising out of or connected with any building products used in the construction of the building, that was not compliant and did not conform to the applicable building standards.
+The general intent of the exclusion is to highlight there is no coverage for claims arising out of or connected with any building products used in the construction of the building, that were not compliant and did not conform to the applicable building standards.
 Special attention should be paid to the definition of such products so an accurate disclosure can be made by the Strata Manager when securing appropriate insurance.

-You can learn more about identifying combustible cladding in our article: Combustible cladding – A timely reminder for owners, residents and strata managers.
+You can learn more about identifying combustible cladding in our article: Combustible cladding – A timely reminder for owners, residents, and strata managers.

 ATTN: Real Estate Professionals – A Note on Changed COVID Practices

-Traditional real estate professionals involved in sales, leasing and valuations are likely to experience several risks in the short to medium term in response to changed working practices brought about by COVID-19.
+Traditional real estate professionals involved in sales, leasing, and valuations are likely to experience several risks in the short to medium term in response to changed working practices brought about by COVID-19.
 In a recent webinar, leading financial lines insurer Dual Australia, predicted a potential crash in property prices could lead to an increase in claims brought against real estate agents and valuers.
 Given the constraints on valuers throughout the COVID-19 period, they have been restricted to desktop valuations, which could compromise the accuracy of assessments and therefore heighten potential PI risks.

 The Importance of Accurate Assessments: Broker is Best